Cash Out & Refinance Loans with Hard Money

 What is a cash out refinance loan in real estate?

+Cash out refi on investment property, we explain how it works.
 Do you have equity in real estate that you own?
 A cash-out refinance loan is a type of loan that allows you to take equity out of investment properties that you already own, in the form of “cash out.”
 Cash out refinance loans can be done for a variety of reasons, including business purpose, home renovations or repairs, new investment home purchases, for partner buyouts, and more.

 The main benefit of taking a cash out refinance loan is that you can pull out equity from a property that you own and use it for specific purposes, such as those in the example above.
+This article will also cover the popular inquiry, “refinance my house with cash out.”

 Cash Out Refinance Loans with Hard Money

-Because of low credit scores, or insufficient monthly income, some borrowers are unable to qualify for a cash out refinance loan from a bank or credit union.
+Because of low credit scores, or insufficient monthly income, some borrowers are unable to qualify for a cash out refi loan from a bank or credit union.
 A private money loan, sometimes referred to as a “hard money loan,” or private money mortgage, is a type of loan from a non-bank lender, rather than from a bank or from other traditional lenders.
 These loans are most commonly used in real estate investing but are used by all types of people for different purposes.
 A private money loan and hard money loan are interchangeable terms and mean the same thing, a loan against a hard asset like real estate.

 Hard money refinance loans can be a great tool for real estate investors to purchase another investment property quickly.
 The cash out proceeds from the loan are used as a down payment on the new property being purchased.